dos-group/leaf/gui/README.md

 - Metrics like CPU usage, bandwidth usage, ...
 - Other high-level metrics like number of nodes; over time; ...
 - Translate simulation time to other time scale

+Live visualization mode
+- Start/Stop the visualization
+- Real-time/steady-time mode?
+  - How often can/should we update the plots?